Skip to main content

 " Look!"
 He pointed at Heer, walking towards the main gate with a pooja thali in hand as Shakti rushed out, making Pratap smile.

-" I am dying to see her face now Ranisa, kitna intezaar karvaengi aap!"
-One of the guests giggled, " Have to see the commoner girl who you chose over Princesses." said another.
+" I am dying to see her face now, Ranisa, kitna intezaar karvaengi aap!"
+One of the guests giggled, " Have to see the commoner girl whom you chose over the Princesses," said another.

 Ranima came last with Kakisa, and this time Ajabde smiled a genuine smile as she lifted the veil and Ranima gifted her a sleek platinum bracelet.
 What she liked most was that it was curved with a " P" in diamonds.
 Ranima and her choices always made Ajabde smile.